junelva/initializing-june-mdbook/src/conversations/README.md

       * Job hunt tips, poetry, and audio buffering in Rust.

   4. [Streaming Radio in Rust](04.md)
-      * Intimate collaboration on a Rust project.
+      * Focused collaboration on a Rust project punctuated by a moment of vulnerability.

 <details>
 <summary>Unformatted chapters.</summary>